Drill Bit PreciseBits.com precisely

 TIR Measurements on a Bosch Colt Palm Router (TIR exceeds specifications)

-Without exception, the Bosch Colt Variable-Speed Palm Router (PR20EVS) is, in our humble opinion, the best trim router on the market.
-The bearings are exceptional, the motor noise relatively low, and TIR (Total Indicated Runout) low enough to consider this tool a suitable spindle for light-duty CNC machining.
-To be honest, the OEM nut and collets could use some work and the absence of a 1/8" collet from the manufacturer has, until now, substantially reduced its utility in digital woodworking and printed circuit fabrication.
+the market.
+The bearings were exceptional, the motor noise relatively low, and TIR (Total Indicated Runout) low enough to consider this tool a suitable spindle for light-duty CNC machining.
+To be honest, the OEM nut and collets could have used some work and the

 Unfortunately, as with any consumer grade appliance, manufacturing tolerances can vary enough to make some members of this family of tools unsuitable for precision work.
 Such is the case of the Colt graciously sent to us by Chin-Kai Chang of iLabs at USC (University of Southern California).
 During his evaluation of our BOPG-COLT nut and collet set, he found that no amount of cleaning, tightening, or adjusting would bring the TIR into specification.
-His series of videos (which can be seen on YouTube) clearly show that his evaluation technique was quite good and that he was very capable of performing precision measurements.
+His series of videos which can be seen on YouTube) clearly show that his evaluation technique was quite good and that he was very capable of performing precision measurements.

 When our testing lab received his Colt (complete with both the OEM and BOPG-COLT nuts and collets) we wanted to see if we could figure out just what was going on.
 The test procedure is best revealed through the following series of videos.